ssebastianmag/google-foobar/README.md

 # Google FooBar 2022

->FooBar is Google's secret recruiting process embedded within their search engine.
+>FooBar is Google's secret recruiting process embedded within their search engine

 <p align="center">
   <img src="images/gfoobar.jpg" width=85% />
 </p>

->There are 5 levels, each with a different number of challenges.
+>There are 5 levels, each with a different number of challenges

 ----